falc-sim-org/FaLC-Templates/README.md

 Templates are sample projects runnable by FaLC.
 Each project contains configuration configuration directory "properties" and database directory "db".
 Database contains population, distances and base probability tables stored as CSV files.

+## Download

+Use "Download ZIP" icon to download complete templates project to your local.